owenthereal/upterm/docs/upterm_host.md

 ```
       --accept                   Automatically accept client connections without prompts.
       --authorized-keys string   Specify a authorize_keys file listing authorized public keys for connection.
+      --codeberg-user strings    Authorize specified Codeberg users by allowing their public keys to connect.
   -f, --force-command string     Enforce a specified command for clients to join, and link the command's input/output to the client's terminal.
       --github-user strings      Authorize specified GitHub users by allowing their public keys to connect.
 Configure GitHub CLI environment variables as needed; see https://cli.github.com/manual/gh_help_environment for details.
       --gitlab-user strings      Authorize specified GitLab users by allowing their public keys to connect.